 St. John’s Wort Oil

-Remember: with any homemade product, you should test it on a small area first before applying to your whole body!!
-St. John’s Wort can interfere with prescription medications (like contraceptive pills) when taken internally.
-So don’t eat this oil.
-Not that you would anyway.
+- Remember: with any homemade product, you should test it on a small area first before applying to your whole body!!
+This oil is intended for external use only (just rub it on your skin – don’t eat it!)